mozmeao/platform-docs/docs/pipeline.md

 ### Push to prod branch (tagged) {: #tagged-commit }

+*This section is written with Bedrock as an example, but applies - with renamed paths - to Springfield, too.*

 When a tagged commit is pushed to the `prod` branch, a production container image (private, see above) is built, and a set of public images is also built and pushed to [Docker Hub](https://hub.docker.com/r/mozmeao/bedrock/tags) if needed (usually this will have already happened as a result of a push to the `main` or `stage` branch).
 The production image is deployed to each [production](https://www.mozilla.org) deployment.

 **Push to prod cheat sheet**